sys-bio/libOmexMeta/docs/source/editing_rdf/editing_rdf.rst

 A subject in libOmexMeta is the metaid of the element being element appended onto the local namespace.
 In RDF, the subject is the value of the `about` attribute.
-To set the subject of an annotation in libOmexMeta, use the `setAbout()` method.
+To set the subject of an annotation in libOmexMeta, use the `about()` method.
 Although we focus on singular annotations here, this generalizes to the other of annotations supported by libOmexMeta.